astremo/friendly_JA-Model/README.md

 # friendly_JA-Model
 MT model trained using the friendly_JA Corpus attempting to make Japanese easier/more accessible to occidental people by using the Latin/English derived katakana lexicon instead of the standard Sino-Japanese lexicon

-We used sonoisa t5-base-japanese (https://huggingface.co/sonoisa/t5-base-japanese) as pretrained model and the friendly_JA corpus to fine-tune the friendly_JA model.

 # Examples

 | input | output|